neuroai-arena/neuroai-arena.github.io/_pages/home.md

 <h3>Welcome to the Arena Research Unit “Abstract Representations in Neural Architectures”.</h3>

+ARENA is an interdisciplinary research project aimed at better understanding how (conceptual-semantic) knowledge is organized at different levels of abstraction – both in the brain as well as in AI models, and both in the form of concrete visual objects as well as in their linguistic representation.
+A central part of this research endeavor is to understand
+- How abstract representations are learned.
+- How these representations are mapped onto decisions in various task contexts.
+- Whether and how these representations are coded in neural activity elicited during human perception.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->
     <ol class="carousel-indicators">